nakim97/sudokugame/README.md

 # Sudoku

-An implementation of a NP-complete puzzle, Sudoku, that allows players to play the game and have their board solution verified.
+An implementation of a NP-complete puzzle, Sudoku, that allows players to input any sudoku puzzle and the algorithm will solve the board for you!
+Players can also play a sudoku puzzle if the 'puzzle' button is pressed.
 Implements backtracking algorithm to solve the sudoku puzzle and allow for users to verify their board.

 ## Instructions on how to run the program
 - You can run this project by clicking this demo link: https://skim-sudoku.netlify.app/
-- You can run this project by downloading a zip file of the project on github, unzip the file, and opening the "index.html" file in your local browser.
+- You can run this project by downloading a zip file of the project from this github repo, unzip the file, and opening the "index.html" file in your local browser.

+## Instructions on how to use the solver
+- Input the sudoku puzzle by manually typing the numbers or by using the input arrow keys in the individual cells.
+- Click the Solver button to have the algorithm solve the puzzle.
+The solution will be displayed.
+- Click the reset button to clear the board.
+- Click the puzzle button to try out a sudoku puzzle demo!

 ## Instructions on how to play the game
 - Fill in the empty spaces on the board using numbers 1 to 9.
 You can do so by manually typing in the numbers or using the input arrow keys in the individual cells.